isabelcooper/FirstTap/projectDocumentation/gettingStarted.md

 - in the process of refactoring and moving logic to different places, some tests may have been repeated across different classes - these could probably be reduced, but I have left them in preference for over-testing rather than losing coverage.
 This is once of the areas where I most missed having a pair partner to help me sense check.

+- the format of responses could be neater: a more defined body structure might be easier to parse on the front end

+- the store interfaces are currently built around the very specific queries in use in this project, but in growing, it might be advisable to add a further level of abstraction for CRUD methods (ideally with an interface which both Stores could implement) and perhaps even a sql query builder.

+- session tokens are currently stored indefinitely and updated on new logins.
+This seems an unnecessary use of storage space so it may be desirable to wip old session tokens on a recurring basis (for example with a cron job) or possible add a 'current tokens' view that allows faster querying of the valid tokens.

+- there's a lot of repetition between the login/sign up handlers - seems likely they could be merged into one.

 ## Quick look at tech stack
 - CircleCI